 Luton

 § This page gives an overview of the Luton local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Luton is a large Bedfordshire town at the foot of the Chiltern Hills, with a diverse cultural character.
 The town is known for Luton Airport, a major international hub, and landmarks such as Wardown Park Museum and Stockwood Discovery Centre.
 The River Lea flows through, while nearby Dunstable Downs and the Chilterns provide dramatic countryside.
 Luton’s mix of historic parks, industry, and transport links defines its geography.

-The administrative boundary of Luton can be viewed on OpenStreetMap: District Boundary of Luton.
+The administrative boundary of Luton can also be viewed on OpenStreetMap: District Boundary of Luton.

 Key Facts about Luton